rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-By declaring `T` as conforming to the `Printable` trait (as we earlier
+Declaring `T` as conforming to the `Printable` trait (as we earlier
-did with `Copy`), it becomes possible to call methods from that trait
+did with `Copy`) makes it possible to call methods from that trait
-on values of that type inside the function.
+on values of type `T` inside the function.
 It will also cause a
 compile-time error when anyone tries to call `print_all` on an array
 whose element type does not have a `Printable` implementation.

 Type parameters can have multiple bounds by separating them with spaces,
-as in this version of `print_all` that makes copies of elements.
+as in this version of `print_all` that copies elements.

 ~~~
 # trait Printable { fn print(); }